-For a Windows PC, go to the Control Panel and select Network Connections.
+Select Apple Menu > Control Panels and select Network Connections.
 Check the Wireless Connections Properties and ensure that TCP/IP Properties are set to Obtain an IP address automatically.

-To access the Internet from any computer connected to your wireless router, launch a browser such as Microsoft Internet Explorer or Netscape Navigator.
+To access the Internet from any computer connected to your wireless router, launch a browser such as Microsoft Internet Explorer or Mozilla Firefox.
 You should see the wireless router's Internet LED blink, indicating communication to the ISP.